KIOS-Research/Balora/README.md

 The Balora IoT Platform Library is a comprehensive library developed for the Balora IoT platform, which combines the power of LoRa, Bluetooth, WiFi, IMU, Battery, and the ESP32-PICO-D4 MCU.
 This library provides a unified interface and a set of convenient functions to simplify the development of IoT applications using the Balora custom board.

-## Installation

--Clone the Repository: `git clone https://github.com/KIOS-Research/Balora.git` -Add the library to you PlatformIO Project: `platformio lib install /path/to/Balora` -Include the library to your project `#include <Balora.h>`

 ## Dependencies

 - [Sparkfun MAX1704x Fuel Gauge Arduino Library](https://github.com/sparkfun/SparkFun_MAX1704x_Fuel_Gauge_Arduino_Library)